dxknight/chronos/README.md

 actions can be set for when a timer expires by setting `chronos-action-function' to a custom function, perhaps referring to:

-- A temporary notification in the chronos buffer, shown in a customizable face for a customizable period.
+- A temporary notification in the chronos buffer, shown in the chronos-notification face for chronos-notification-time seconds.
 See chronos-buffer-notify

 - Running a shell command to e.g. ring a bell.
 See chronos-shell-notify-command and chronos-shell-notify